wei-dey/InfoCard/README.md

 # InfoCard

-### This is a website to help people memorize people's information
+### This is an app to show people's basic information

 ### To run this app, you need to do the following steps
 - cd server => npm start